A note on BPS structures and Gopakumar-Vafa invariants: Main result

-is precisely the Gromov-Witten partition function written in Gopaku\-mar-Vafa form.
+is precisely the contribution of $\beta$ to the Gromov-Witten partition function written in Gopaku\-mar-Vafa form.
 Theorem \ref{MainThm} says that this can be easily computed from the asymptotics of a flat section of $\nabla^{\rm BPS}$, through the formal power series $\operatorname{F}_{\beta}(u)$, up to the missing term

 Note that the term $1/(r^2 u^2)$ is the contribution from a ``single" genus $0$ Gopakumar-Vafa invariant (i.e. a contribution of $1$ to $n_{0, \beta}$) to Gromov-Witten invariants of genus $0$.
-This also holds for the term $-1/6$ up to a factor of $2$; in this case the contribution is to Gromov-Witten invariants of genus $1$. \end{rmk} \begin{proof}[Proof of Theorem \ref{MainThm}] According to Definition \ref{FrequDef} we have
+This also holds for the term $-1/6$ up to a factor of $2$; in this case the contribution is to Gromov-Witten invariants of genus $1$. \end{rmk} \begin{rmk} In order to help comparison of this result with the computation by Bridgeland and Iwaki in \cite{bridRH} Section 6.3, we note that setting $s = 1$ simply gets rid of the formal parameters needed to make $X(t)$ well-defined in the sense of formal power series, while the specialisation $x_{(m, \beta, n)} = 1$ corresponds to the choice of asymptotic behaviour $\xi(\gamma) = 1$ for $\Omega(\gamma) \neq 0$ appearing in \cite{bridRH}, Theorem 3.2.
+Finally, the differential equation satisfied by $\operatorname{F}_{\beta}(u)$ is very close to the notion of tau function discussed in \cite{bridRH} Section 3.4, although there is no analogue of our auxiliary variable $\eps$ in that case. \end{rmk} \begin{proof}[Proof of Theorem \ref{MainThm}] According to Definition \ref{FrequDef} we have

 Assuming the condition \textbf{C$\chi$} we have $\Omega(m,\beta,n) = \Omega_n(\beta)$ for all $m \in \Z$.
 Moreover we recall that the central charge is given explicitly by

 Therefore